Two ONECommunity blog posts, one became #3 most-viewed in five months

 Phase 2 — Write it as the post I wish I'd had

-The structure I landed on, then reused for the second post and the trainings:
+The structure I landed on, then reused for the second post:

-4. The gotchas.
-The dead-ends from my notes, rewritten as "watch out for this."
+- The gotchas — the dead-ends from my notes, rewritten as "watch out for this."

 Solution